ffreddow/42Projects/README.md

 The projects have the same name as the directories they are in.
 A detailed description is provided inside each project directory.
 All projects can be compiled by a simple make. "make bonus" for projects where I mention a bonus part.

-WARNING: They are only tested with Linux and MacOS!
+WARNING: They are mostly only tested with MacOS, so there could be some issues while compiling on Linux!

 ----------------------------------------